Zhang Yimou: Beginnings through 1980s

-Zhang and his co-graduates were assigned to various state-run studios, and Zhang was sent to work for the Guangxi Film Studio as a cinematographer.
+After graduating from the academy, Zhang and his fellow graduates were assigned to various state-run studios.
+Zhang was posted to the Guangxi Film Studio as a cinematographer and remained formally affiliated with the studio throughout his career, during which he was appointed honorary studio director, before retiring from its state employment system in 2011.

 Though originally intended to work as director's assistants, the graduates soon discovered there was a dearth of directors so soon after the Cultural Revolution, and gained permission to start making their own films.
 This led to the production of Zhang Junzhao's One and Eight, on which Zhang Yimou worked as director of photography, and Chen Kaige's Yellow Earth, in 1984.
-These two films were successes at the Hong Kong Film Festival and helped to bring the new Chinese cinema to the attention of worldwide audiences, signaling a departure from the earlier propagandist films of the Cultural Revolution.
+Both films were screened to critical acclaim at the Hong Kong Film Festival, marking a departure from the propagandist cinema of the Cultural Revolution and helping draw international attention to Chinese cinema.
 Yellow Earth is today widely considered the inaugural film of the Fifth Generation directors.

 In 1985, after moving back to his home town of Xi'an, Zhang was engaged as cinematographer and lead actor for director Wu Tianming's upcoming film Old Well, which was subsequently released in 1987.
 The lead role won Zhang a Best Actor award at the Tokyo International Film Festival.

-1980s

 1988 saw the release of Zhang's directorial debut, Red Sorghum, starring Chinese actress Gong Li in her first leading role.
 Red Sorghum was met with critical acclaim, bringing Zhang to the forefront of the world's art directors, and winning him a Golden Bear for Best Picture at the 38th Berlin International Film Festival in 1988.

-Codename Cougar (or The Puma Action), a minor experiment in the political thriller genre, was released in 1989, featuring Gong Li and eminent Chinese actor Ge You.
+Code Name: Cugar, a minor experiment in the political thriller genre, was released in 1989, featuring Gong Li and eminent Chinese actor Ge You.
 However, it garnered less-than-positive reviews at home and Zhang himself later dismissed the film as his worst.
 In the same year, Zhang began work on his next project, the period drama Ju Dou.
 Starring Gong Li in the eponymous lead role, along with Li Baotian as the male lead, Ju Dou garnered as much critical acclaim as had Red Sorghum and became China's first film to be nominated for an Academy Award for Best Foreign Language Film.
 Ju Dou highlighted the way in which the "gaze" can have different meanings, from voyeurism to ethical appeal.
 In 1989, Zhang became a member of the jury at the 16th Moscow International Film Festival.